agdamsbo/FreesearchR/ROADMAP.md

 # Project roadmap

-The current state of the app is considered experimental, and a lot of things are still changing.
-It is, however, in a usable state, with basic functions available to the user.
+The current state of the app is considered experimental, however, from version 25.4.2, the ***FreesearchR*** app is considered functional and can be used for data evaluation and analyses.

-Below are some (the actual list is quite long and growing) of the planned features and improvements:
+Below are some (the actual list is quite long and growing) of the planned new features and improvements:

+### Implementation in real world clinical studies and projects

+This really is the main goal of the whole project.

+### New features:

+-   [ ] Merge data from multiple sources (you can merge sheets from a workbook (xls or ods), but this would allow merging several files and/or REDcap data)

+-   [ ] Additional plot types (bar plots, *others...*)

+-   [ ] Missingness analysis panel

+### Expanded options for regression models:

--   Additional study designs in regression models (expansion of the regression analysis functionality have been put on hold for now to focus on the more basic use-cases):
+Expansion of the regression analysis functionality have been put on hold for now to focus on the more basic use-cases):

+More study designs

 -   [x] Cross-sectional data analyses

 -   [ ] Longitudinal data analyses

 -   [ ] Survival analysis

+Other regression models

 -   [ ] Stratified analyses

--   More detailed variable browser

-    -   [x] Add histograms for data distribution.
-2025-01-16

-    -   [x] Option to edit labels.
-2025-01-16

--   More output controls

-    -   [x] ~~Theming output tables~~ The "JAMA" theme is the new standard.

-    -   [x] ~~Select analyses to include in report.~~ Includes characteristics table and regression table if present.
-No other analyses are intended for the report as of now.

--   [x] Export modified data.
-2025-01-16

--   [x] Include reproducible code for all steps (maybe not all, but most steps, and the final dataset can be exported) 2025-04-10

--   [x] ~~Modify factor levels~~ Factor level modifications is possible through converting factors to numeric > cutting numeric with desired fixed values.
-2024-12-12

--   [x] More options for date/datetime/time grouping/factoring.
-Included weekday and month-only options.
-2024-12-12

--   Graphs and plots

-    - [x] Correlation matrix plot for data exploration 2025-2-20

-    - [x] Grotta bars for ordianl outcomes (and sankey) 2025-3-17
+-   [ ] Mixed models of repeated measures

-    - [x] Coefficient plotting for regression analyses (forest plot) 2025-2-20
+-   [ ] Cox regression analyses

-Documentation:
+Data handling

--   [ ] Complete getting started page describing all functionality.
+-   [ ] Transforming data (transpose and pivoting)

+### Improved documentation:

--   [ ] Streamlined functions documentation
+-   [ ] Video walk-through of central functions

-New features:

--   [ ] Merge data from multiple sources (this would in itself be a great feature, but not of highest importance)

--   [ ] Additional plot types (missingness, *others...*)